 Applications where you may need to change operational speed frequently, stepped cone pulley drive is used.

 As you can see in the below image, the design of the pulley is not like any traditional pulley.
 Instead, these pulleys have steps or grooves.
 So if you need a different speed, you need to engage the belt in a different groove.
 That’s it.
 Otherwise, you need to change the pulley every time you need a different speed.

 Stepped cone pulleys are always used in pairs.
 When you change the belt to a different groove, the corresponding side also needs to be changed.

 Few examples are Lathe Machine, Drill press, milling machine etc.

 Jockey Pulley Drive

-There is a rule in belt drive that states that the diameter ratio of the big pulley and small pulley should be 6:1 maximum.
-If this ratio is more in any belt drive system then the arc of contact is reduced.
+There is a rule in the belt drive that states that the diameter ratio of the big pulley and small pulley should be 6:1 maximum.
+If this ratio is more in any belt drive system, then the arc of contact is reduced.
 In can case, there won’t be much friction to create pull force.